com-pas/compas-architecture/HIGH_LEVEL_REQUIREMENTS.md

  ## 61850 Requirements
 Requirements based on IEC 61850-6 10.2 System configurator

-•	The SSD describes the one-line diagram and the automation functions o	Essential – make corrections = CRUD operations on any item, or sets of items, preserving referential integrity o	Nice to have :  visualize this on a diagram  = requires extensions for graphics plus pan/zoom/layering features
+-	The SSD describes the one-line diagram and the automation functions
+  -	Essential – make corrections = CRUD operations on any item, or sets of items, preserving referential integrity
+  -	Nice to have :  visualize this on a diagram  = requires extensions for graphics plus pan/zoom/layering features

-•	The SSD will describe the communications devices o	Essential – import ICD, CID, IID files of various versions and compile composite DataTypeTemplates for the client(s) o	Delete devices and all associated relationships o	Edit IP addresses o	Nice to have :  visualize this on a diagram  = requires pan/zoom/layering features
+-	The SSD will describe the communications devices
+  -	Essential – import ICD, CID, IID files of various versions and compile composite DataTypeTemplates for the client(s)
+  -	Delete devices and all associated relationships
+  -	Edit IP addresses
+  -	Nice to have :  visualize this on a diagram  = requires pan/zoom/layering features

-•	The SCD describes the binding (mapping) between the required LNs per equipment/function o	Assign / unassign / reassign LNs from IEDs to equipment o	Per IED, show/ edit data set definitions o	Per IED, show / edit report control block definitions
+-	The SCD describes the binding (mapping) between the required LNs per equipment/function
+  -	Assign / unassign / reassign LNs from IEDs to equipment
+  -	Per IED, show/ edit data set definitions
+  -	Per IED, show / edit report control block definitions

-•	Export functions
+- 	Export functions
-o	Export SCD in appropriate version for clients o	Nice-to-have: export subset per IED in appropriate version (i.e. ICD + goose subscription information)/(IEC 61850-6 says this is an IED configurator function)
+  -	Export SCD in appropriate version for clients
+  -	Nice-to-have: export subset per IED in appropriate version (i.e. ICD + goose subscription information)/(IEC 61850-6 says this is an IED configurator function)

 IEC 61850-6 Table G.2 – System configurator conformance statement  has three pages of function headings some of which are complex